 Carmen de los Mártires

 This Carmen is very close to the Alhambra and is of unquestionable beauty.
 It is in fact one of the most visited carmens.
 The name “Carmen de los mártires” (Carmen of the Martyrs) dates back to the Reconquest, when the Christians were imprisoned on this part of the Colina del Mauror.
 Here, the history of Granada is perfectly summed up, with the coexistence of elements from different cultures.
 Thus, in this building, there’s an orchard inspired from its time as a convent, a lake with an island where black swans used to rest, a European-style garden and a Nasrid courtyard paved with stones in of the traditional Granada cobbled style.
 Now do you understand why it’s so popular with travellers?

 Granada is a delicious place, with monuments from plenty of historic cultures, so we strongly believe that it is worth it to get a high quality guided tour, even if you need to pay for it.
 You can see monuments in Granada for free and if you want to go deeper, you also can take advantage of a guided tour and contextualize what you have seen on your own.
-At Cicerone, we offer a Granada Essential Must do tour in a premium small tour, where our guides will give you a richer view of our historic importance of our town and its diversity.
-If you come with your family, you can take our Essential Granada Private tour, where you are the absolute centre, so that you are the ones who decide for how long you are in a monument or whether you skip one in order to see another site longer.
+At Cicerone, we offer a Granada private routes, where our guides will give you a richer view of our historic importance of our town and its diversity.